Follow

 No Fonts Smaller Than 30 Points Use large, readable fonts Ensures your audience can easily read the text, even from the back of the room

-So, the next time you create a presentation, try out the 10-20-30 rule.
-I guarantee it’ll make your life easier and your presentation more engaging.
+So, the next time you need to put together a presentation, give the 10-20-30 rule a try.
+I promise it’ll make your life easier and your audience much more engaged.

-When I first started designing PowerPoint presentations, I’ll admit, I went a little crazy with colors, fonts, and animation.
-I was so focused on making the slides “cool” that I lost sight of the most important thing: communicating my message clearly.
-Over time, I learned some best practices for PowerPoint design that make a huge difference.
-These tips not only help my slides look more professional, but they also make it easier for my audience to follow along and engage with my content.
+I’ll be honest, when I began designing PowerPoint presentations, I went a little ham with colors, fonts, and animation.
+In an attempt to make the slides “cool”, I forgot the most important thing — clearly communicating my message.
+Eventually, I learned some best practices for designing PowerPoint presentations that make a world of a difference.
+Following these tips has not only made my slides look more professional, but also made it easier for my audience to follow along and engage with my content.

 Why Does This Work?

-A cluttered slide is hard to read, and it forces your audience to do more work than they should to understand your point.
-When the layout is simple and clean, the audience can easily focus on your key message.
-A clear and organized design helps keep attention on you, the presenter.
+A congested slide is difficult to read and requires your audience to do more work than they should to convey your point.
+When the layout is straightforward and clean, it becomes easier for the audience to get their heads around your core message.
+Having a clear and organized design keeps the focus where it should be: on you, the presenter.

 Example of a Clean Layout: